CodeNow/blog/_posts/2017-03-20-runnable-unveils-kubernetes-integration-@-google-cloud-next.md

 ### Next up: DockerCon

 We left Google Cloud Next excited by the comments and feedback we collected around both our core product and our Kubernetes integration.
 We can’t wait for DockerCon.
-If you’re heading to Austin next month, stop by our booth (E11) to say hi and run through a demo of Runnable.
+If you’re heading to Austin next month, stop by our booth (E11) to say “Hi” and run through a demo of Runnable.
 You might just take something memorable back with you.